lucyzimmo/LeadershipInfluence/technicalplan.md

 - Core functionality never blocked by API failures
 - API enhancements are additive, not required

-**Rationale**: These shortcuts prioritize clarity, defensibility, and actionability over precision.
-Leaders can understand and trust the metrics because they're transparent.
-The tradeoff is that some metrics may be less precise than they could be with more sophisticated modeling.

 ## What assumptions were necessary for this prototype?

 This prototype makes the following assumptions: